incubiq/vote_with_did/README.md

     * component : webApp: https://github.com/incubiq/vote_with_did/blob/main/specs/component%20-%20webapp.txt

+ M2 (19 February 2025)

+  - 10min explanation video of M2: https://youtu.be/Z-IB0SwvdSg

+  - Development work
+    * Created a React WebApp which can be run as a browser extension to act as a Digital Identity wallet, with ability to show DIDs and VCs
+    * Worked on all APIs to connect to Identus, and hosted Identus (not part of the demo, not part of the srouce code delivered in M2, as it will be delivered during M3, but was necessary to ease the implementation of some features of M2)

-## How to build the app
+  - How to test it

-==> to run as a local app
-npm run dev
+   * to run as a local app: npm run dev

-==> to build the webapp (normally not required) npm run build
+   * to build the webapp (normally not required): npm run build

-==> to run as a browser ext
+   * to run as a browser ext
     npm run build:extension
     // then in chrome/brave, 1/ load unpacked (select /dist dir) tjhe first time ; or 2/ refresh the Ext ; then 3/ access the ext in browser
     // debug/dev all in webapp mode, then final test in browser ext mode

+    Note: To access DIDs and VCs, the browser extension app requires another backend running in the background, which I have not included in the code here as this is part of M3.

 ## Support